HeDuan/Principal/README.md

 1. for free:

 If the prediction is correct, user can get the reliability score, and a small amount of Token coupon.
-These rewards can gain attention and audience, which can let them grow into personal IP the future (A mechanism to attract users to use the system; meets the wishes of those who like to predict);
+These rewards can gain attention and audience, which can let them grow into personal IP the future (A mechanism to attract users to use the system; meet the wishes of those who like to predict);

 2. On gambling(Smart contract):